sdv-dev/RDT/CONTRIBUTING.rst

 this function should be used for reference.

 If there are no results, this means that we do not have a real world dataset with your transformer's data type.
-Please find a suitable dataset and open an issue requesting for it to be added.
+Please follow the steps in the ``Adding a Dataset`` section if this happens.

 Finalize Your Transformer
 ~~~~~~~~~~~~~~~~~~~~~~~~~